Beef Salad Parisienne

 - 4 hard-boiled eggs, peeled and halved

-In a large bowl, mix together the potatoes, cucumbers, tomatoes, celery, peppers, and shallots.
+In a large bowl, mix together the potatoes, cucumbers, celery, bell pepper, and shallots.

-Prepare the green beans: bring 16 cups of water to a boil with 2 teaspoons of salt.
+Cook the green beans: prepare a large pot of water set over high heat.
 Fill a large bowl with ice water.
-Add the green beans to the boiling water and cook for 2 minutes.
+Season boiling water and add the green beans; cook for 1 minute.
 Drain the beans and shock them in the ice bath for 30 seconds then remove.
 Thoroughly pat dry and mix in with the other vegetables.

-Prepare the steak: preheat the oven to 400F.
-Season each steak with 1 teaspoon of salt and 1 teaspoon pepper.
-Heat 2 tablespoons of olive oil in a large sauté pan over high heat and sear the steaks on one side for 3 minutes.
+Prepare the steak: season the steak with 2 teaspoons salt and 1 teaspoon black pepper.
+Heat 2 tablespoons of olive oil in a large heavy pan over high heat and sear the steak for 4 to 5 minutes until golden brown.
 Turn the steaks over and sear on the other side for another 3 minutes.
-Place both steaks in the pan and finish cooking in the oven until medium-rare, about 5 minutes.
+Transfer to a plate to rest, about 5 minutes.

 Make the salad: add the frisée into the large bowl filled with the vegetables.
 Toss everything together with 1/4 teaspoon each of salt and pepper.
 Drizzle in vinaigrette and mix well.

 Plate the salad: evenly divide the vegetables and place in the center of four plates.
-Fan the sliced steak over each dish and position the eggs on the opposite side of the steak.
-Garnish with the cornichons and serve.
+Fan the sliced steak over each dish.
+Garnish with eggs, tomatoes, cornichons, Additional herbs are optional.
+Serve.
 Happy eating!